Yarmouth Water

 applied to Your Water

-through its service area.
-The first
+area.
+The first treatment technique is

-treatment technique is for the purpose of adjusting the ph of your water.
-This is accomplished by adding Potassium
+for the purpose of adjusting the ph of your water.
+This is accomplished by adding Potassium Hydroxide to achieve a

-Hydroxide to achieve a ph range of 6.8 to 7.2.
+ph range of 6.8 to 7.2.
+The second

-and Manganese, this is accomplished by adding Sodium Hexametaphosphate.
+is accomplished by adding Sodium Hexametaphosphate.

 Vulnerable Population

-people may be more vulnerable to contaminants in drinking water than the
+vulnerable to contaminants in drinking water than the general population.
+Immuno-compromised persons such as persons

-persons such as persons with cancer undergoing chemotherapy, persons who have
+with cancer undergoing chemotherapy, persons who have undergone organ

-disorders, some elderly and infants can be particularly at risk from
+elderly and infants can be particularly at risk from infections.
+These people should seek advice from their

-advice from their health care providers.
+health care providers.
+EPA/CDC

-by Cryptosporidium and other microbial contaminants are available from the Safe
+Cryptosporidium and other microbial contaminants are available from the Safe

 Drinking Water Hotline (800-426-4791).